What is Struts ?

 Using DecimalFormat:

-DecimalFormat is a concrete subclass of NumberFormat that formats decimal numbers.
+that formats decimal numbers.
 It has a variety of features designed to make it possible to parse and format numbers in any locale, including support for Western, Arabic, and Indic digits.
 It also supports different kinds of numbers, including integers (123), fixed-point numbers (123.4), scientific notation (1.23E4), percentages (12%), and currency amounts ($123).
 All of these can be localized.
+As DecimalFormat is implementing NumberFormat Class we can use the functions available in NumberFormat.

 DecimalFormat dfrmtr = new DecimalFormat("###.##");